CF Orr Stakes

 The CF Orr Stakes has long been associated as a sprinters race, but the staying types have a history of producing the goods over 1400 metres.

 Melbourne Cup winner Saintly was too good for them in 1997 and Redoute’s Choice followed suit in 2000.
 Past winners also include the likes of Lonhro, Elvstroem and Maldivian which all liked the longer distances.

 The sprinters pegged back some victories with Typhoon Tracy and Black Caviar, but the C F Orr Stakes is definitely a race which is suited for the mile/staying types which are warming up for the upcoming autumn carnival in both Melbourne and Sydney.

 The favourites have a great recent record in the C F Orr Stakes with six of the last 11 favourites scoring for punters.

 Some of the beaten favourites since 2000 included Northerly, Schillaci, Light Fantastic and Super Impose – so the good horses can be beaten.

 The best barrier to follow is the inside barrier.
 It has seven recent wins with the next best being barriers four and five.
-Try to avoid backing horses that have drawn wide as barriers 8-15 have only six wins between them since 1983.
+Try to avoid backing horses that have drawn wide as barriers 8-15 have only eight wins between them since 1983.

 CF Orr Stakes past winners list